 Certified Information Systems Auditor (CISA)

 Since companies are becoming more and more reliant on technology, the demand for Information Systems Auditors has risen as well.
 Although the need for these professionals is high, you still need to set yourself apart from your competition by having accounting certifications under your belt.
-“Despite the growing need for Information Systems Auditors, companies can still be very picky about who they extend a job offer to,” says Elisa.
+“Despite the growing need for Information Systems Auditors, companies can still be very picky about who they extend a job offer to,” says Samantha.
 “Becoming a Certified Information Systems Auditor (CISA) is one of the best ways to set yourself apart from other professionals who are applying for the same job.”

 Chartered Financial Analyst (CFA)

 If you’re more interested in the finance side of the industry, becoming a Chartered Financial Analyst (CFA) can put you at the front of the line for just about any position you’re interested in.
 Why?
 The CFA exam is incredibly challenging, making the CFA one of the hardest to get.
 Obtaining or at least pursuing one can be a positive indicator of your professional character.
-“It’s notoriously difficult to get your CFA, so you need a solid combination of skill and drive to do so,” explains Elisa.
+“It’s notoriously difficult to get your CFA, so you need a solid combination of skill and drive to do so,” explains Samantha.
 “If you do get your CFA, it demonstrates to a potential employer that you have a very strong work ethic.”

 Certified Fraud Examiner (CFE)